friesalafrancais/TryHackMe-Walkthroughs/Medium/DX1:_Liberty_Island.md

 ![image](https://user-images.githubusercontent.com/115602464/198857463-82009970-0d9c-4263-98dc-511254c9d68e.png)

 We can see that our curl request works successfully!
-The whoami command returns `root.
+The whoami command returns `root`.
 Since we are able to execute commands as root, lets peak into the root directory.
 Change your curl request to include the directive `ls /root`.

 ![image](https://user-images.githubusercontent.com/115602464/198857496-b4b14527-1831-43ca-b9d3-12e03b63475b.png)